Sludovic/ComposerManualInstallWinXP-/README.md

 ```Batchfile
 PATH=C:\WINDOWS\system32;C:\WINDOWS;C:\WINDOWS\system32\WBEM;
 ```
-Copy the line in a notepad and add the windows path to your php directory like
+Copy your line in a notepad and add to the windows PATH, your php directory like
 ```Batchfile
 C:\php\
 ```